Staff Profiles

 I completed my PhD at the University of Cambridge in 2015.
 I then taught first at the University of Oxford and then at Durham University before commencing a Leverhulme Early Career Fellowship in May 2018 at Queen Mary University of London.
 I started at Newcastle as a NUAcT Fellow in January 2020.

-My past research focused largely on primary and secondary education in England and Wales between c.1918 and c.1979, exploring how concepts of childhood changed within schools in this period, and how this shaped teachers' relationships with their students.
+My first research project, funded by the Arts and Humanities Research Council, focused largely on primary and secondary education in England and Wales between c.1918 and c.1979, exploring how concepts of childhood changed within schools in this period, and how this shaped teachers' relationships with their students.
 This resulted in my monograph, A Progressive Education?
 How Childhood Changed in Mid-Twentieth-Century English and Welsh Schools (Manchester University Press, 2020).
-I have also worked on 'extraordinary' children in British science fiction and horror in the 1950s and 1960s, and what these frightening children tell us about new psychological and psychoanalytical ideas of childhood.
+I have also worked on 'extraordinary' children in British science fiction and horror in the 1950s and 1960s, and on children in care in inter-war England.

 At Newcastle, I co-convene the Life Cycles, Bodies, Health and Disease research strand, and run the HCA Academic Writing Group.
 I was elected a Fellow of the Royal Historical Society in 2020.